 - Editorial Team

 - Book Owners Online has an editorial team of researchers and volunteers, supported by an advisory group of external experts, including academics, librarians, and bibliophiles.

 - Book Owners Online wishes to acknowledge the help of its funders and those institutions that have granted permission for use of images of books in their collections on the site.

 - Contact Us : Help Us

 - Contact details for the Book Owners Online office and editors.
-We welcome all comments, corrections, and suggestions.
+We welcome all comments, corrections, contributions, and suggestions.